 Green River KOA

-Surrounded by nature on a grand scale, Green River, Utah, is within 90 minutes or less from three national parks: Arches, Canyonlands and Capitol Reef.
-Stay close to all the sights while at the Green River KOA, conveniently located right on the I-70 Business Loop.
+Surrounded by nature on a grand scale, Green River, Utah, is within 90 minutes or less from three national parks: Arches, Canyonlands, and Capitol Reef.
+Stay close to all the sights from the comfort of your campervan while staying the Green River KOA, conveniently located right on the I-70 Business Loop.
 Big rigs up to 80 feet will find shaded, full hookup sites ideal, as they have cable TV and up to 50-amp electrical service.
 Pets are allowed in some areas of the campground.
 Propane and firewood are available for purchase.
-Keep fit at the pool and stay connected with Wi-Fi during your stay.
+If you don’t get enough exercise sightseeing, come back to the facilities and swim laps in the pool, or relax poolside and stay connected with Wi-Fi.

 Devils Garden Campground

-Within the Moab area, the Bureau of Land Management Maintains 26 campsites.
-These sites are based on a strict first-come/first served basis and do not allow reservations, except for large groups.
-Up to 10 people and 2 vehicles are allowed for up to 14 days at a time.
-These sites tend to be cheaper than inside the park or at a commercial campground, but there are no hookups or drinking water, so be sure to plan accordingly.
-Being cheap and also close by, these sites are great for those who visit the park.
+Within the Moab area, the Bureau of Land Management (BLM) maintains 26 campsites.
+These sites are based on a strictly first-come, first-served basis and these sites do not allow reservations, unless you are reserving a large-group campsite.
+A maximum of 10 people and two vehicles are allowed for up to 14 days at a time at this RV-friendly camping area.
+BLM campsites tend to be more affordable than the campgrounds inside of the parks or commercial campgrounds, but RVers must be self-contained as there are no hookups or drinking water.
+The price, location, and off-the-grid camping make the BLM campgrounds an excellent option for those who visit Arches National Park.

-Outside the national park, you can find various commercial campgrounds in Moab that offer full RV hookups, showers, laundry facilities, running water, and much more.
-These campgrounds tend to be very open to first-come/first serve, however, they generally accept reservations.
+Outside the national park, you can find various commercial campgrounds in and around Moab that offer RV camping with full hookups, showers, laundry facilities, running water, and much more.
+Full amenity camping allows you to be close to all the action at Arches National Park while overnighting in the comfort of your motorhome.
+If you prefer glamping over backcountry camping, a private campground is the way to go.
+These campgrounds tend to be available on a first-come, first-serve basis; however, some private campgrounds accept reservations.

 Seasonal activities in Arches National Park